KentMcCullough/Transformer-DSL/README.markdown

     <operation>       ::= <operation-name> "(" <parameter-list> ")"
     <concat-operator> ::= "|"
     <operation-list>  ::= <operation> | <concat-operator> <operation-list>
+    (this is pretty incorrect BNF - dont rely on it yet)

 The key parts to realise are operations look a bit like functions and are concatenated using the | (vertical bar) character.